 4. Build an Emergency Fund to Avoid Turning to Credit Cards in a Bind

 Emergencies happen and, ideally, you’d be able to turn to your savings instead of leaning on a credit card to take care of an unexpected expense.
 If you don’t have an emergency fund yet, it might be a good goal to prioritize once your credit card debt is under control.
-In general, an emergency fund makes for a much better safety net for these situations.
+In general, an emergency fund makes for a much better safety net in these situations.

 Recommended: Why Having Emergency Savings Should Be a Financial Priority